Roby Gauthier, Ph.D.

 I am a proud French-Canadian

-I obtained my Ph.D. at Dalhousie University, where I worked alongside Jeff Dahn.
-During this work, I studied the impact of new electrolyte additives and different state of charge range on the cycling performance and properties of lithium cells.
-I also learned the basics of density functional theory (DFT) and nuclear magnetic resonance (NMR).
-Prior to that, I got my M.Sc. at Université de Moncton on the theoretical modeling of the Casimir effect.
+I obtained my Ph.D. in Physics at Dalhousie University, where I worked alongside Jeff Dahn.
+During this work, I studied the impact of new electrolyte additives and different state of charge ranges on the cycling performance and properties of lithium cells, while also learning the basics of density functional theory (DFT) and nuclear magnetic resonance (NMR).
+Before that, I earned my M.Sc. at Université de Moncton on the theoretical modeling of the Casimir effect, which rooted my curiosity in the fundamentals of physics.

 I am currently a research scientist at the Laboratory for Transport Phenomena in Energy Systems working with Shawn Litster to improve performance of fuel cells.

-Aside from research, I am also passionate about all fields of science, science communication, and the arts.
+Aside from research, I’m also passionate about science communication and the arts.

 Selected Publications